cbytedigital/docker-aws-eb-cli/README.md

 # Docker AWS Elastic Beanstalk CLI
 Automatically updated Docker image for running tasks using the latest version of AWS CLI and AWS Elastic Beanstalk CLI.

 No longer the `An update to the EB CLI is available.
-Run "pip install --upgrade awsebcli" to get the latest version.` alert.
+Run "pip install --upgrade awsebcli" to get the latest version.` alert!

 For use in e.g.:
 - CI (Gitlab, Travis, Jenkins, CircleCI)